Skip to content

 Outbound webhooks

 Set webhook_url on an append-only note and every successful append POSTs the new content to your endpoint.
-The body is signed with HMAC-SHA256 in the X-FreshJots-Signature header (format: sha256=<hex>) using the webhook_secret you configure; a blank secret signs with the empty string, and the secret is never read back via the API.
+By default the body is a signed JSON envelope — HMAC-SHA256 in the X-FreshJots-Signature header (format: sha256=<hex>) using the webhook_secret you configure; a blank secret signs with the empty string, and the secret is never read back via the API.
+Set webhook_format to slack or discord to send a native chat message instead (see "Payload formats" below).

 curl -X PATCH https://freshjots.com/api/v1/notes/by-filename/payments-prod \